Federal Reserve Watch: What's Important?

 To me, the most important announcement that the Fed made yesterday was the release of the latest projections that were used in the policy deliberations of the Federal Open Market Committee.

 Officials at the Federal Reserve now expect that real GDP growth for 2017 will be 2.2 percent rather than 2.1 percent as previously forecast.

-For 2018, the rate of growth is still expected to be 2.1 percent and in 2019, the rate of growth is still expected to be 1.9 percent.
+For 2018, the rate of growth is still expected to be 2.1 percent, and in 2019, the rate of growth is still expected to be 1.9 percent.
 For the longer run, the projections are still 1.8 percent.

-Inflation: revised down to 1.6 percent in 2017 and 2.0 percent for the rest of the period covered.
+Inflation: Revised down to 1.6 percent in 2017 and 2.0 percent for the rest of the period covered.

 The only real comment that any analyst seemed to record had to do with the inflation rate.
 The general comment is that for eight years now, the Fed’s projection for inflation has been too high!
 The Fed has constantly missed its inflation projection and maybe needed to do something to improve its forecasting record.

-Otherwise, Wednesday, June 14, 2017, on the monetary front, was a boring day.
+Otherwise, Wednesday, June 14, 2017, on the monetary front was a boring day.

 Why, then, do I concentrate on the Fed’s forecasts?

-Well, basically the Federal Reserve is saying that they expect the economy to continue along into the future much the same way it has progressed over the past eight years, around the 2.1 percent compound rate of growth which began in the third quarter of 2009.
+Well, basically the Federal Reserve is saying that it expects the economy to continue along into the future much the same way it has progressed over the past eight years, around the 2.1 percent compound rate of growth, which began in the third quarter of 2009.

-And, unemployment will also stay at very low rates.
+And unemployment will also stay at very low rates.
 Full employment?
 Well, that depends upon your definition.
 The unemployment numbers don’t take into account the gig-economy, the part-time employment that has become a big part of today’s labor market, and the low labor participation rate.

 Furthermore, the number of new jobs being created exceeds the number of new individuals entering the labor market.

-Federal Reserve officials seem to be saying: “Things are going along pretty well.
-We don’t want to screw things up!”
+Inflation is expected to stay around the Fed’s target level.
+Federal Reserve officials seem to be saying: "Things are going along pretty well.
+We don’t want to screw things up!"

 So, what’s out there in the future?